Employment Options Overview

-Your F-1 student status permits you to work part-time on campus (19 hours per week or less) while enrolled in a full course of study, and full-time (more than 20 hours per week) between quarters and during your annual vacation quarter, provided you have an I-20 issued by WWU and are in good academic standing.
+Your F-1 student status permits you to work part-time on campus (19 hours per week or less) while enrolled in a full course of study, and full-time (more than 20 hours per week) between quarters and during your annual vacation quarter (summer), provided you have an I-20 issued by WWU and are in good academic standing.
 On-campus employment must not displace a United States resident.

 On-campus employment includes: